-Payments that are sent directly to SUA will need to be forwarded to Heartland ESCI for processing and that the Heartland ESCI processing date will determine any applicable penalties or late charges related to late payments.
+Payments that are sent directly to SUA will need to be forwarded to Heartland ECSI for processing.
+The Heartland ECSI processing date will determine any applicable penalties or late charges related to late payments.

 The Office of Student Accounts will place a hold on any delinquent student loan accounts.
 A hold will prevent the student from registering and receiving all services from SUA including release of transcript, grades, and alumni service.
 Account balance and hold information is available through the loan servicer for Soka Loans and through the lender for federal loans.